Two states ban dicamba weed killer after drift complaints

 The dicamba-and-seed system, sold under the Xtend name, is Monsanto's largest-ever technology launch.
 The company invested more than $1 billion in a dicamba plant in Louisiana and expects U.S. soybean acres planted with the Xtend trait to more than double from 20 million this year to about 55 million in 2019.

-(Reporting by Karl Plume in Chicago; Editing by Cynthia Osterman and Bill Trott)
+Reporting by Karl Plume in Chicago; Editing by Cynthia Osterman and Bill Trott